sjelin/EarBud/README.md

 Let's say you and some friends all loved [Fun.](http://en.wikipedia.org/wiki/Fun_(band\)), and they just came out with a new album.
 You guys might want to experience the album for the first time together.
 It can be kind of a pain to sync up your music across multiple computers though (especially if you don't both have Spotify Premium).
 EchoChamber solves this problem.

+EchoChamber is different than Spotify apps like Soundrop because it is focused on friends experiencing music simultaneously.
+In apps like Soundrop, users collaboratively generate a music queue which each individual makes his/her way through as his/her own pace.
+In EchoChamber, users go through a playlist together.
+If one user has to pause the music (or listen to an ad or something), the music is paused on all machines.
+If a user decides to go forward or back a couple of seconds in a song, that change is pushed to all other listeners.
+If a new user joins into a group, that user begins listening to the current song at the exact second which all the other listeners are at.
+In this sense, EchoChamber is hyper-personal, and isn't intended for use by large groups.

 The BillBoard Top 100 Challenge
 -------------------------------